juliehub/python-practice/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Prerequisites
-Install [Python 3](https://www.python.org/downloads/) or use your favorite IDE
+Install [Python 3](https://www.python.org/downloads/) or use your favourite IDE

 ## How to run .py file
 The most basic and the easy way to run Python scripts is by using the python command.